Swift-Lang-Learn/swift-lang-learn.github.io/_posts/2020-04-23-ios-file-access.md

 func contentsOfDirectory(atPath path: String) throws -> [String]
 {% endhighlight %}

 The reason we’re using `try!` and risking a crash of our application if there is nothing in the resource path is the same as above; there really is no risk.
 If our resource path truly did return a `nil`, there would be something fundamentally broken and our application would be the least of what the user would be facing.
-So unless there are major problem with the user’s device, the returned resource path will always have a value.
+So unless there are major problems with the user’s device, the returned resource path will always have a value.

 All together, our code to get ready to access elements from the file system is this: